Skip to main content

 The physics and method

-A Bingham plastic carries an unsheared plug in the pipe core where the stress has not yet beaten the yield stress, and shears only in an annulus near the wall.
-Fluid Network Studio solves the laminar pressure gradient from the Buckingham-Reiner relation, which accounts for that plug, and uses the Darby-Melson correlation for turbulent friction.
+A Bingham plastic shears only in an annulus near the wall, around that central plug.
+Fluid Network Studio solves the laminar pressure gradient from the Buckingham-Reiner relation, which accounts for the plug, and uses the Darby-Melson correlation for turbulent friction.
 The crucial part is the regime decision.
 Rather than a plain Reynolds number, the solver uses the Hanks transition criterion, which is formulated for yield-stress fluids and so places the laminar to turbulent boundary correctly for a Bingham plastic.
-The line is solved through the same network kernel used for water.
+The line is solved through the same Global Gradient Algorithm used for water.
 The model is for homogeneous, non-settling fluids only, so no settling-slurry or deposition behaviour is modelled.

 What the solver computes and what you learn